-Unable to find someone to help, Matt decided to put on a rubber rain suit, wrapped a towel around his head, climbed a ladder, and started removing row after row of honeycomb and thousands of bees from our wall.
-Many stings later, the bees were re-homed to a cabinet that we put in the woods.
+So, one day in June, Matt put on a rubber rain suit, wrapped a towel around his head, and climbed a ladder to remove row after row of honeycomb and thousands of bees from our wall.
+Many stings later, the bees were re-homed to a proper beehive.

 As we rescued the bees from our house, we tasted fresh honey for the first time.
 "Is this what honey is supposed to taste like?" we asked ourselves.